AI functions#

 Providers#

-The AI functions invoke an external LLM, which must be configured for the catalog.
-Performance, results, and cost of all AI function invocations are completely dependent on the LLM provider and the model used.
+The AI functions invoke an external LLM.
+Access to the LLM API must be configured in the catalog.
+Performance, results, and cost of all AI function invocations are dependent on the LLM provider and the model used.
 You must specify a model that is suitable for textual analysis.

 Anthropic#